 Gynecological surgeries that once required large incisions and long recovery times are now performed as minimally invasive procedures.
-Dr. Yonatan Mahller offers women the convenience of minimally invasive surgery using a laparoscope, which only requires a few small incisions.
+Affiliated with Hoag Hospital, Dr. Yonatan Mahller offers women the convenience of minimally invasive surgery using a laparoscope, which only requires a few small incisions.
 If you need treatment for conditions such as fibroids, cysts, endometriosis, and heavy bleeding, contact his office in Newport Beach, Orange County, California, or schedule an appointment online to learn about the benefits of minimally invasive gynecologic surgery.

 Minimally invasive surgery refers to surgical procedures performed using several small incisions rather than the one large incision typically used in conventional surgery.
 Minimally invasive procedures are possible thanks to a unique device called a laparoscope.